bootstrapworld/data-management/architecture.md

     -   date

-<a id="org67f7017"></a>
+<a id="orgd612c42"></a>

 # The Teacher Journey

+<a id="orgc30c49a"></a>

+## The Bootstrap Participant Landscape

 Professional educators find themselves in a Bootsrap training from a variety of pathways.
+Typically, partner organizations build training contracts for cohorts of teachers, which leads to participants with a range of motivations and prior knowledge.

 Bootstrap curriculum is freely available on the internet.
-Bootstrap has trained teachers across the country for many years and teachers generally love their experience, hence word of mouth brings teachers in.
-Partner organizations build training contracts for cohorts of teachers for a variety of reasons, which lead to participants with a range of motivation and contextual appropriateness.
+Teachers attend trainings (and have done so for many years), and those who have been trained contiue to expose others.
+Teachers who attend Bootstrap trainings generally love their experience, hence word of mouth brings teachers in.

-<a id="org937deec"></a>
+<a id="org255d1c5"></a>

 ## The Timespan of a Teacher Journey